-The Weight of Behavior Modification & Training
+The Weight of Training & Behavior Modification

 The principle holds in other industries too, including the dog training and behavior modification industry.
-It is why we see some people leaving their beloved dogs in the hands of big-talking strangers running expensive quick-fix training businesses, “boot camps,” or other stay-training services.
-These offerings most often employ aversives—shock, choke, force, intimidation, coercion, and/or fear-leveraging practices—to get your dog to behave as desired.
+It is why we see people leaving their beloved dogs in the hands of strangers with quick-fix training businesses, “boot camps,” or other magic pill promises.
+Such offerings typically employ aversives—shock, choke, force, intimidation, coercion, and/or fear-leveraging practices—to get your dog to behave as desired.
 Why?
-Because the only way to change serious behavior problems quickly is by briefly suppressing the behavior, not resolving it.
+Because the only way to change serious behavior issues quickly is by temporarily suppressing the behavior.
 Suppression is unhealthy.
-It might be worthwhile to imagine suppression as a sort of hiding the behavior, burying it, but leaving it with claws so that it digs back up.
-Suppression can happen in an instant or a short time, like Hide & Seek.
-Resolution, like Red Light-Green Light, happens incrementally.
-Resolution requires expertise, patience, and care.
-Quick/easy fix dog training services appear magical but in reality are incomplete because suppression is temporary.
+And unreliable.
+Think of suppression as a sort of hiding behavior, burying it, but leaving it with fear-based motivations, the claws that will eventually dig the behavior back up.